bdqnghi/infercode/README.md

 - Infer vector from raw code: Once the encoder is trained, we can use it to generate vector for any source code snippet.
 Unfortunately, our tool could not receive raw source code directly, the tool can only receive the AST.
 It is because we need to rely on an external tool to generate the AST representation of the code.
 So we need to convert the code into the AST first.

 ## Generate Subtrees
 We have packaged the tool to generate the subtrees into a docker image.
-To generate the subtrees, simple run:
+To generate the subtrees, simply run:

 ```docker run --rm -v $(pwd):/data -w /data --entrypoint /usr/local/bin/subtree -it yijun/fast input_folder output_folder node_types.csv```